 Why is this important?

-In the past several years, the Government of Canada has signed three major trade deals: the Comprehensive Economic and Trade Agreement (CETA) with the EU, the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) with several pacific nations, and the Canada-US-Mexico Agreement (CUSMA).
+In the past several years, the Government of Canada has signed three major trade deals: the Comprehensive Economic and Trade Agreement (CETA) with the EU, the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) with several pacific nations, and the Canada-United States-Mexico Agreement (CUSMA).
 Cumulatively, these trade agreements have exposed 10% of Canada’s supply-managed dairy industry to subsidized, foreign competition.

 What challenges does trade present?